judah/ghc-xcode/README.md

   less efficient when no files need recompilation.)
 - Display all necessary linker flags like `-liconv` which are specified in the Haskell packages.
 (This is currently hard-coded.)
+- Call hs_init with the correct program name.
+- Possibly make it easier to use RTS options.